cakephp/docs/en/intro/conventions.rst

 Core Naming Conventions
 =======================

-When navigating the cakephp source code fields are often referred to as columns when dealing with the schema sometimes keys and are often refererred to as properties within entities.
+When navigating the CakePHP source code fields are often referred to as columns when dealing with the schema sometimes keys and are often refererred to as properties within entities.